jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_drilldown_overview.md

 ---
 title: Spotlight Overview page for Hyper-V connections
 last_updated: July 29, 2016
-summary: "Diagnose bottlenecks and problem areas for a single Hyper-V connection."
+summary: "Use the Spotlight Overview page to diagnose bottlenecks and problem areas on a single Hyper-V connection."
 tags: [overview_page,overview_page_for_each_connection_type]
 sidebar: c_hyperv_sidebar
 permalink: hyperv_drilldown_overview.html